andrea-cavallo-98/Wine-Quality-Detection/README.md

 * Support Vector Machines have quite a bad performance, find a way to improve them
 * GMM is the best performing model so far
 * LDA performs bad as a technique for classification
+* REMEMBER TO CHECK IF CENTERED FEATURES MAKE ANY DIFFERENCE!!:
+    * for Gaussian models, no difference if features are z-normalized or not